 One thing I should mention: many reviews complain of SparkPost's emails landing in spam and accounts getting suspended randomly.
 This can severely damage your sender reputation and relationship with your customers.
 If you do choose SparkPost, ensure to regularly check whether it's up and running properly.

 To do more with SparkPost, connect it to Zapier, so you can do things like send emails when new files are added to Dropbox, when new Salesforce leads are created, or when anything else happens in one of the apps you use most.

 Send email from SparkPost when a new file is added to Dropbox

 Send email from SparkPost when new Salesforce leads are created

-SparkPost pricing: Free for up to 100 emails per day.
-The Starter plan begins at $20/month for 12,500 emails every day; $1 for every additional thousand emails.
+SparkPost pricing: Free for up to 500 emails/month.
+The Starter plan begins at $20/month for 50,000 emails; $1 for every additional thousand emails.

 No matter which app you choose, you want your emails to be as effective as possible.
 Here are a few ideas to level up your transactional email app with automation.
 Then take a look at 3 ways to nurture customer relationships with email automation.

 This article was originally published in January 2015 by Matthew Guay.
 The most recent update was in March 2023.